 The Seal which is impressed hereon shall be the corporate seal of the Association.

-- To promote the increase and the dissemination of archaeological knowledge, specifically with reference to Canada, adjacent regions, and other areas of the world in which members of the association are working.";
+- To promote and disseminate archaeological knowledge, with specific reference to Canada, adjacent regions, and other areas of the world where members of the association work;

 - To promote active discourse and cooperation among archaeological societies and agencies and encourage archaeological research and conservation efforts; and